Health libraryBack to health library

 In the event of an emergency involving your child, the AAP has this advice:

 - Call 911 if you need help immediately.

 - Perform rescue breathing or cardiopulmonary resuscitation (CPR) if you know how and it is needed.

 - If there is bleeding, apply continuous pressure to the site with a clean cloth.

-- Make sure you tell emergency medical personnel the name of your child's doctor.
+- At the emergency department, make sure you tell emergency staff the name of your child's doctor.

 While you hope your child is never involved in an emergency, recognizing serious symptoms and knowing what to do may just save your son's or daughter's life.